 VERY nicely averted in It's A Small World with the foreign language instructions - fits the theme and all sound very nice and expressive.
 Alice in Wonderland and Casey Jr. Train also avert this, too.

 The Animatronics can also seem this way.
 When they fail, it's either quite hilarious at best or downright scary at worst.

-As Long as It Sounds Foreign: The chanting in the Tapestry of Nations/Tapestry of Dreams parade is a fictionalized version of African languages giving it the world music feel it needed without being very specific of its origin.
+As Long as It Sounds Foreign: The chanting in a made-up language in the Tapestry of Nations/Tapestry of Dreams parade was meant to evoke the feel of African or Native American languages to give it the world music feel it needed without being very specific of its origin.